 Parents attend induction meetings within Nursery and Reception where they can ask any questions they may have or to share information.
 They attend 'Stay and Play' sessions within the Nursery.
-Parents of children in Nursery have daily opportunities to settle their child to an activity before leaving

 Parents are invited into school on a regular basis to attend: